Arslanamin404/InventoryManagementSystem-API/README.md

 ## 📦 Inventory Logs (Staff & Admin)

 ### `POST /inventory-logs`
 - Create inventory log (when product stock is changed)

 ### `GET /inventory-logs`
 - Get all logs (filterable by product, user, date)

 ### `GET /inventory-logs/:id`
 - Get a specific inventory log by ID

 ---

-## 📎 Notes

-- All endpoints are protected and require JWT.
-- Actions are logged via Inventory Logs when stock is changed.
-- Products have a `lowStockThreshold` field to monitor minimum quantity.
-- Use pagination and filtering where supported.

----